Ubaidullah7822/devise_app/README.md

+# Multi User Authorization
+This project can be used to implement Admin Panel with multiple admin users having different levels of accessibility and authority.
+You can dynamically manage users access to tabs and actions e.g.(CRUD operations).

 # Ruby version
 * `2.4.1`

 # Rails version
 * `5.1.4`

-# Introduction
-This project can be used to implement Admin Panel with multiple admin users having different levels of accessibility and authority.
-You can dynamically manage admin-users access for tabs and actions e.g. (CRUD operations).

 # Pre-Requisite
 * Active Admin gem is setup